-Sun Yat-sen: First president of the new China
+Sun Yat-Sen: The first president of the new China

-Sun Yat-sen (1866-1925) is seen as the Father of the Patriot in both China and Taiwan.
-He was born in the southeast of China in a poor peasant family.
-His brother managed to get a good job and regularly sent money to the family.
-This even allowed Sun Yat-sen to attend a boarding school in Hawaii.
+Sun Yat-Sen (1866-1925) is considered the Father of the Nation in both China and Taiwan.
+He was born in southeastern China and grew up in a poor family.
+His brother luckily managed to find a good job and regularly sent money to the family.
+This allowed Sun Yat-Sen to attend boarding school in Hawaii.

-After that he studied western medicine in Hong Kong.
-It was the first time that he came into contact with Western influences.
-For years he had a medical practice, but he was not satisfied with the then emperor and the Qing dynasty.
-Protesting and taking action became his motto.
-And he soon got a large following at home and abroad.
+Then he studied western medicine in Hong Kong.
+It was the first time he came into contact with Western influences.
+For years he had a medical practice, but he was not satisfied with the emperor and the Qing dynasty at the time.
+He regularly campaigned against the regime and soon had a large support base at home and abroad.

-Disunity, quarrels and internal disputes in Chinese politics soon caused him to flee.
+Divisions, quarrels and internal strife in Chinese politics soon caused him to flee.
 He was president for no more than a year.
 In 1925 he died in Beijing and a mausoleum was built for him in Nanjing.
-Despite his brief role as president, the Chinese saw him as the father of the country.
+Despite his brief role as president, the Chinese saw him as Father of the Nation.
 But why?

 If the idea of revolution is to win out, it must be through political enlightenment.
 It is useless to try to impose it by force of arms.SUN YAT-SEN

-Sun Yat-sen was inspired by the way Western powers functioned.
-Converted to Christianity, Sun Yat-sen thought that China should become a republic based on the Western model.
+Sun Yat-Sen was inspired by the way Western powers functioned.
+Converted to Christianity, Sun Yat-Sen believed that China should become a republic based on the Western model.

-He introduced 3 principles.
-The same rights should apply to everyone in China (nationalism).
-Each person was allowed to have their own possessions (popular prosperity) and the leader of China had to be elected (democracy).
-This was innovative for the time and soon earned him the title of Father of the Nation.
+He introduced the 3 principles of the people.
+The same rights were to apply to everyone in China (nationalism).
+Each person was allowed to have their own possessions (popular welfare) and the leader of China had to be elected (democracy).
+This was innovative for the time and soon earned him the title Father of the Nation.
 A title he still bears, despite the fact that the political circumstances now are different than Sun Yat-Sen intended….

 Nanjing, or Nanking, is about 3 hours by train northwest of Shanghai.
 The city has a good subway network and Metro Line 2 gets you off at the Xiamafang stop.
-From here it is about a 20 minute walk to the entrance of the mausoleum.
-In general, a ticket must be purchased in advance, but this is difficult if you do not speak Chinese.
+From here it is about a 20-minute walk to the entrance of the mausoleum.
+A ticket must be purchased in advance, but this is difficult if you do not speak Chinese.
 Only 10,000 people are admitted per day.
-At the entrance there is a desk where they can help you with a ticket (with time lock).
-I was lucky to be able to continue immediately.
+At the entrance there is a desk where they can help you with a ticket (with time slot).
+So I was lucky that I could walk straight through.

-Besides the Sun Yat-sen Mausoleum, Mount Zijin (purple mountain) has other sights.
-Here you will find the mausoleum of Ming Xiaoling, the first emperor of the Ming dynasty (1368-1644).
-There is a botanical garden and there are several temples to visit, of which the Linggu temple is best known.
-A day trip to this important Chinese mountain and its monuments is definitely a must!
+Besides the Sun Yat-Sen Mausoleum, Mount Zijin (purple mountain) has more interesting sights.
+For example, here you will find the mausoleum of Ming Xiaoling, the first emperor of the Ming dynasty (1368-1644).
+There is a botanical garden and there are some temples to visit, of which the Linggu temple is the most famous.
+Spending a day at this important Chinese mountain and its monuments is definitely a must!
 If you have less time you could combine the Sun Yat-Sen Mausoleum with the Museum of Nanjing.